LunarMuse/Flutter_UI-Design/README.md

 ## Travel App
 <div align=center> <img src = 'assets/travel_app.png' width = '850' > </div>

-## And many more other other tutorial, visit the YouTube playlist for all.
+## And many more other tutorial, visit the YouTube playlist for all.